-The Jury may, establish yellow zones for the training and for the race if required.
-These must be equipped with yellow or yellow/black flags which can be waved to alert the following competitor.
-The zones must be designated before the first inspection and should be recognisable by the competitors.
+The Jury may, define the position of the yellow flags for the training and for the race if required which can be waved to alert the next competitor.
+The flags must be positioned before the first inspection and should be recognisable by the competitors.